-- Do not share, post, or otherwise disseminate any information, including images, about a patient or information gained as a result of your presence in a clinical/practicum setting or as a result of a studentpatient/client relationship. - Do not identify patients/clients by name or post or publish information that may lead to the identification of a patient/client (examples include but not limited to: date of care, facility name, diagnosis, and treatment/surgery).
+- Do not share, post, or otherwise disseminate any information, including images, about a patient or information gained as a result of your presence in a clinical/practicum setting or as a result of a student-patient/client relationship. - Do not identify patients/clients by name or post or publish information that may lead to the identification of a patient/client (examples include but not limited to: date of care, facility name, diagnosis, and treatment/surgery).
 Limiting access to postings through privacy settings is not sufficient to ensure privacy. - During clinical experiences/practicums, any use of electronic devices (cell phones, laptops, etc.) must be with faculty approval within the guidelines of facility/program policies. - Do not take photos or videos of patients on personal devices, including cell phones. - Maintain professional boundaries in the use of electronic media.
 Online contact with patients/clients or former patients/clients blurs the distinction between a professional and personal relationship.
 You should not have any online contact with a current patient/client outside the communication methods allowed within the clinic/program. - Student must have permission from the faculty to videotape or audio tape in the classroom.
-Official accommodations made by the Office of Disabilities will be provided. - Personal phone conversations or texting are NOT allowed at any time while in patient/client areas or in the classroom.
-If the student needs to respond to an emergency text or call during class, the student is asked to leave the classroom. - A first time violation of this policy that can be remediated with additional training and guidance will result in placement on probation. - Any social media comments or postings to any online forum or webpage that substantially disrupt the program, violate professional conduct standards, or indicate a potential danger or threat to a student, patient, or staff member, may result in immediate dismissal.
+Official accommodations made by the Office of Disabilities will be provided as required/needed. - Personal phone conversations or texting are NOT allowed at any time while in patient/client areas or in the classroom.
+If the student needs to respond to an emergency text or call during class, the student is asked to leave the classroom. - Any social media comments or postings to any online forum or webpage that substantially disrupt the program, violate professional conduct standards, or indicate a potential danger or threat to a student, patient, or staff member, may result in immediate dismissal.